Salt & Wind Travel

 If you’re looking at Italy as a boot, Campania can be found just above the “toe.”
 This region is celebrated for its beautiful seaside towns such as Amalfi, Positano, and Sorrento, its lush islands such as Capri and Ischia, and for one of the most populous and vibrant cities in Italy: Naples.

-Naples Italy Pignasecca Fish Market
+Naples Italy Food

 What Is Naples Italy Known For?

-Naples is well known for many things (its coffee culture, its street markets, Europe’s largest historic city center, the labyrinth of aqueducts and tunnels, and soccer, to name a few), but one of the most treasured is its cuisine.
+Naples is well known for many things (its coffee culture, street markets, Europe’s largest historic city center, the labyrinth of aqueducts and tunnels, and soccer, to name a few), but one of the most treasured is its cuisine.

 While all of the country prescribes to the Slow Food ideals, Campania stands out for its sheer breadth and diversity.
-From Pizza Margheria to Pasta Puttanesca and sfogliatelle to struffoli, you’d be hard-pressed to find an area that has created as many international culinary sensations as this one.
+From Pizza Margherita to Pasta Puttanesca and sfogliatelle to struffoli, you’d be hard-pressed to find an area that has created as many international culinary sensations as this one.

 Ten Must-Try Naples Italy Foods